 Cardiomyopathy is a complex disease process that can affect the heart of a person of any age, but it is especially important as a cause of morbidity and mortality among the world's aging population.
 It is the most common diagnosis in persons receiving supplemental medical financial assistance via the US Medicare program.

-Dilated cardiomyopathy is characterized by ventricular chamber enlargement and systolic dysfunction with greater LV cavity size with little or no wall hypertrophy.
-Hypertrophy is judged as the ratio of LV mass to cavity size; this ratio is decreased in persons with dilated cardiomyopathies.
+Dilated cardiomyopathy is characterized by ventricular chamber enlargement and systolic dysfunction with greater left ventricular (LV) cavity size with little or no wall hypertrophy.
+Hypertrophy can be judged as the ratio of LV mass to cavity size; this ratio is decreased in persons with dilated cardiomyopathies.

 The enlargement of the remaining heart chambers is primarily due to LV failure, but it may be secondary to the primary cardiomyopathic process.
 Dilated cardiomyopathies are associated with both systolic and diastolic dysfunction.
-The decrease in systolic function is by far the primary abnormality.
-This leads to an increase in the end-diastolic and end-systolic volumes.
+The decrease in systolic function is by far the primary abnormality due to adverse myocardial remodeling that eventually leads to an increase in the end-diastolic and end-systolic volumes.

 Progressive dilation can lead to significant mitral and tricuspid regurgitation, which may further diminish the cardiac output and increase end-systolic volumes and ventricular wall stress.
 In turn, this leads to further dilation and myocardial dysfunction.

 Early compensation for systolic dysfunction and decreased cardiac output is accomplished by increasing the stroke volume, the heart rate, or both (cardiac output = stroke volume × heart rate), which is also accompanied by an increase in peripheral vascular tone.
 The increase in peripheral tone helps maintain appropriate blood pressure.
 Also observed is an increased tissue oxygen extraction rate with a shift in the hemoglobin dissociation curve.